The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars: Home media

 The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars was released on Blu-ray and DVD by Aniplex in Japan on January 24, 2018, and on digital on April 25.
 The special features of the Blu-ray and DVD limited editions include the film's novelization written by Satō and illustrated by Ishida, the television special, and a special CD featuring the songs "Naked Star" by Hikasa as Angelina and "Small Wish" (ささやかな願い) by Kohara as Kokoa.
 Aniplex of America released the film on Blu-ray in the United States on July 10, 2018.
 The film was aired in Japan on AT-X on August 12, 2018, and again on January 5, 2019.
 Funimation streamed the film in the United States and Canada for two weeks starting May 1, 2020.

 Reception

 Box office

-The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars grossed in Japan and in Australia, for a worldwide total of million.
+The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars grossed in Japan.
+Outside Japan, the film grossed in Australia.